photo credit: Northern-Relays-409.jpg via photopin (license)

 “Do you not know that those who run in a race all run, but only one receives the prize?
 Run in such a way that you may win.”
 1 Corinthians 9:24, NASB

 When I attended the Blue Ridge Mountains Christian Writers Conference this past May, I treasured meeting new friends who share my love for writing.
-It was interesting, however, that some seemed surprised to learn I first participated in the conference over ten years ago.
-While I’ve attended four times since 2004, most people I met have conferenced consecutively at Blue Ridge the past two-four years.
-If I rightly perceived one lady’s response, she appeared to pity me–like I’ve been at this writing thing for so long, yet I’m still pursuing publishing.
+It was interesting, however, that some seemed surprised to learn I first participated in the conference almost ten years ago.
+While I’ve attended four times here and there, most people I met have conferenced consecutively at Blue Ridge the past two-four years.
+If I rightly perceived one lady’s response, she appeared to pity me—like I’ve been at this writing thing for so long, yet I’m still pursuing publishing.

 Which is true.